 Doctors are already seeing patients whose cancers have gotten much worse because of delays in care.
 “Instead of presenting with nausea and a five- to 10-pound weight loss, they are presenting with a 35-pound weight loss and a softball-size tumor in their head,” said Debra Patt, an oncologist and executive vice president of Texas Oncology.

-However, the head of the National Cancer Institute has warned that Americans’ delays in screening, diagnosis and treatment because of the pandemic could lead to as many as 10,000 excess deaths from breast and colorectal cancer in the next decade.
+The head of the National Cancer Institute has warned that Americans’ delays in screening, diagnosis and treatment because of the pandemic could lead to as many as 10,000 excess deaths from breast and colorectal cancer in the next decade.

 Worsening the opioid crisis